tlively/learn-gfx-hal/book/src/02_clear_the_window.md

 **Back to code:** The implication here is that each pass through our main loop will be one frame of display.
-We gather up the input for that frame, adjust our local variables according to the input (eg: in a game you move the player a tiny bit, or whatever), and then render the new state of the world into a frame that gets shown to the user.
+We gather up the input for that frame, adjust our local variables according to the input (eg: in a game you might move the player a tiny bit, or whatever change), and then render the new state of the world into a frame that gets shown to the user.
 Something like this:

 ```rust